|

 Q: Does GDP include enough skillbuilding

-content in Lessons 1-20?
+in Lessons 1-20?

 GDP offers unlimited, always-new content in Lessons 1-120 due to the